 All information is based on Class I shares.

 The Russell 2000 Index is an index measuring the performance approximately 2,000 small-cap companies in the Russell 3000 Index, which is made up of 3,000 of the biggest U.S. stocks.
-The Russell 2000 Value Index measures the performance of the small-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 Investing in small-cap growth and value stocks may carry more risk than investing in stocks of larger, more well-established companies.
 Growth stocks may be more volatile or not perform as well as value stocks or the stock market in general.
 Value stocks are stocks of companies that may have experienced adverse developments or may be subject to special risks that have caused the stocks to be out of favor and, in the opinion of the Fund’s manager, undervalued.
 Such security may never reach what the manager believes to be its full value, or such security’s value may decrease.
 The Fund typically holds a limited number of stocks (generally 40 to 60).
 As a result, the appreciation or depreciation of any one security held by the Fund may have a greater impact on the Fund’s net asset value than it would if the Fund invested in a larger number of securities.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.